carbon-design-system/icons-motion/.github/CONTRIBUTING.md

 # Contribution Guidelines #

-We welcome all contributions!
+We welcome everyone who would like to contribute!
 Please make sure you adhere to our [Code of Conduct](https://github.com/carbon-design-system/carbon-motion/blob/main/.github/CODE_OF_CONDUCT)!!!

 [All Contributors](https://github.com/all-contributors/all-contributors) table coming soon!